utdata/icj-setting-up/ut-lab-short.md

 - Launch Terminal
 - Go into the Documents folder: `cd Documents`
 - Do `ls` just to make sure your project isn't already there.
 (If it is, stop as you can likely launch VS Code and get to work).
-- Go to your repo in Github.
+- In your browser, go to your repo on Github.com.
+- Click on the green **Code** button.
 - Make sure it is on HTTPS and copy the link.

 ![Get git](images/get-git.png)

-- In your Terminal, do `git clone` and then past the link and run it.
+- In your Terminal, do `git clone` and then paste the link and run it.
 - This will download AND connect you to the repo.
 - Now you can go to Visual Studio Code and open the project folder and work as you normally would.
 It should be in your `Documents` folder.
 - DON'T FORGET TO PUSH YOUR CODE so you don't lose it.